ronel-dev/ronel/README.md

 ## Additional information

-We're just getting started.
+Want to get involved?
+You're warmly invited to open issues and PRs!
 I'm working on the website and documentation pages as you read this, so stay tuned!
 -Mark

+---
+Copyright (c) 2025 Mark Schellhas.
+All Rights Reserved.